Travel in Austria

 The Cathedral’s Towers

 One of the parts of the building that makes it so impressive is the south tower, which rises to a height of 136.7 meters.
 The locals call the tower “Steffl,” a diminutive of Stephen.
-The tower’s construction was completed in 65 years (between 1368 and 1433).
+The tower’s construction took 65 years – between 1368 and 1433.
 During the Siege of Vienna in 1529 and the Battle of Vienna in 1683, the tower served as an observation post and defense for the old city walls.
-At the top of the tower, there is even an apartment for the guards who were stationed there.
+They even placed an apartment at the top of the tower for the guards who were stationed there.

-The north tower was originally planned to be the same size as the impressive south tower, but this plan proved to be too ambitious.
-Its construction was never completed as planned, and it rises to a height of only 68 meters.
+Planners originally intended the north tower to be the same size as the impressive south tower, but this plan proved to be too ambitious.
+They never completed its construction as planned, and it rises to a height of only 68 meters.

 The Entrance Gate

-The main entrance to the church is called the Giant’s Gate (Riesentor in German).
-According to speculation, this name was given to the gate because in the Middle Ages, a giant mammoth bone hung above it.
+People call the main entrance to the church the Giant’s Gate (Riesentor).
+According to speculation, they gave this name to the gate because a giant mammoth bone hung above it in the Middle Ages.
 Above the gate, there is a wall decoration depicting Jesus with winged angels on either side.
 On both sides of the gate are two Romanesque towers, about 65 meters high.
 The towers and the Giant’s Gate are the oldest parts of the church.

 The Cathedral Roof

 One of the things that makes the cathedral so unique is undoubtedly its roof with its colorful and beautiful tiles.
-The roof is 111 meters long and is covered with 230,000 colorful tiles.
+The roof measures 111 meters in length and holds 230,000 colorful tiles.
 The tiles on the south side of the cathedral form an image of a double-headed eagle, which was the symbol of the Austrian Empire and the House of Habsburg.
 On the north side of the roof, the colorful tiles form the coats of arms of the city of Vienna and the Republic of Austria.
 The roof of the cathedral is at such an angle that snow hardly covers it, and the rain always ensures that it is clean and polished.

 The Cathedral’s Bells